 Watch the Annex 98 review by onthesnow.com editors

 The tip has rocker but the tail does not.
-This is to create a traditional camber feel on the groomers but ensure the front of the ski is not overly pressurised for the softer stuff (preventing tips digging-in).
+This is to create a traditional camber feel on the groomers but ensure the front of the ski is not overly pressurized for the softer stuff (preventing tips digging-in).
 This makes the Annex 98 an ideal choice on or off the piste.

-K2 have used Hybritech technology to design a sidewall which can provide accuracy, power, performance and fun.
-Hybritech is an unorthodox blend of sidewall and cap structures, which give the ski a lightweight feel on softer stuff, but allow smooth initiation of turns and easy carving on groomers.
+K2 have used Hybritech technology to design a sidewall which can provide accuracy, power, performance, and fun.
+Hybritech is an unorthodox blend of sidewall and cap structures, which give the ski a lightweight feel on softer stuff but allow smooth initiation of turns and easy carving on groomers.

-K2 have also used a metal laminate in the Annex 98.
+K2 have also used a metal laminate in Annex 98.
 This attempts to enable the ski to be stiff enough for an advanced skier but soft enough to allow fun.
 The tips and tails are also tapered.
 This reduces the risk of catching an edge or the tips digging in, perfect for off-piste skiing.
-Additionally, the tapered tail will help in weight-transfer and exiting the turn more smoothly and controlled.
+Additionally, the tapered tail will help in weight-transfer and when exiting the turn more smoothly and controlled.